Best Way to Eliminate Cockroaches Indoors: A Complete Guide for a Pest-Free Home

 -

-Diatomaceous Earth (food grade): A fine powder that cuts through the roach’s exoskeleton, causing dehydration.
+Diatomaceous Earth (food grade): This fine powder damages cockroaches’ exoskeletons, leading to dehydration.

 -